Emotional journey

 Join amicable space for bonus podcast episodes, exclusive webinars, articles and an interactive community where you can share questions and get expert advice from amicable specialists.
 Start your free trial here.

 Kate’s book amicable divorce is out in March and includes practical advice for navigating separation with kindness.
-Preorder on Amazon today.
+Order on Amazon today.

 Got a question for a future episode?